flaskoski/GetPortfolioReturn-serverless/README.md

 Returns an array with `{cost, profit, return}` for each day in the period between `startDate` and `endDate`.

+### getassetReturn

-### getassetReturn: Get the return of a specific asset considering the given `transactions`
+Get the return of a specific asset considering the given `transactions`

 #### Parameters